TrevorPilley/phone-number-parser/CONTRIBUTING.md

 2. If the country uses national dialling codes (aka. area codes), set the `NationalDiallingCodeLengths` property as appropriate and declare in descending order.
 3. If the country doesn't use the ITU default `InternationalCallPrefix` of `00`, set the property appropriately.
 4. If the country uses trunk prefixes, set the `TrunkPrefix` appropriately.
-5. Add a new `CountryInfo_CountryName` test asserting the property values (see an existing implementation).
+5. Add a new `CountryInfo_CountryName` test in the `CountryInfo_Countries_Tests.cs` file asserting the property values (see an existing implementation).

 ### Add the data file